greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 > 1. Add an additional value for `EWR` in the **Value Set**.
 > 1. Click **Save**.

 After the Expectation is updated, click the **Validate** button again.
 When the notification indicating the Validation was successful appears, click the **Validations** tab.
 The `pickup_borough` Expectation has now passed, while the `fare_amount` Expectation has failed, since we did not update it.
+You will also see that the volume Expectation that was automatically generated has failed as well.
+That is because the number of rows of data has not increased.

 <img src="img/validation_result_2.png" alt="Validation results with edited Expectations" style="width:700px;"/><br>